Jetour Zongheng F700

-The Jetour Zongheng F700 (Jié tú zònghéng F700 (捷途纵横F700)) is an upcoming plug-in hybrid full-size pickup truck to be produced by Chery under the Jetour brand.
+The Jetour Zongheng F700 (Jiétú Zònghéng F700 (捷途纵横F700)) is an upcoming plug-in hybrid full-size pickup truck to be produced by Chery under the Jetour brand's Zongheng series.

 Overview

+The Zongheng F700 was first announced at a media event in Sandton, South Africa as the Jetour P5 in December 2024, technically making the Zongheng F700 the first of the Zongheng models to be revealed.
+A silhouette of the Zongheng F700 was also shown at the event.

-Three models were revealed alongside Jetour's Zongheng series on January 22nd, 2025: the G700, the F700, and the G900.
-The Zongheng F700 and the Zongheng G900 were shown as concepts, while the Zongheng G700 had its pre-production version revealed.
-It will be the 2nd model of the Zongheng series.
+At the reveal of Jetour's Zongheng series on January 22, 2025, the pre-production G700 and the concept versions of the F700 and G900 were shown.
+It is the 2nd model of the Zongheng series.

-The F700's official launch is expected to take place in 2026.
 It is expected to be sold internationally as the Jetour F700, although it is not yet confirmed for an international release.
-The Citizen and TopAuto report that the F700 will be sold as the Jetour P5 in South Africa beginning in 2027.
+The Citizen and TopAuto report that the F700 will be sold in South Africa under the afformentioned Jetour P5 name.

+Pre-sales began on July 20, 2026, with a starting price of ¥364,900 (~$53,900).
+The first units arrived at dealerships on July 29, 2026.
+The Zongheng F700 was officially launched on August 6, 2026.